HQarroum/expressify/README.md

   <br><br>
 </h1>

-<h4 align="center">An Express-like client and server for your static Web applications.</h4>
+<h4 align="center">An Express-like server and a client implementation for your static web applications.</h4>

 <p align="center">
   <a href="https://travis-ci.org/HQarroum/expressify">